etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-copy-and-paste-images-in-etendo.md

 ---
-title: Copy and Paste Images in Etendo
+title: How to Copy and Paste Images in Etendo
 ---
 ## Copy and Paste Images in Etendo